UKCloud/documentation/articles/openshift/oshift-ref-security-best-practices.md

 toc_mdlink: oshift-ref-security-best-practices.md
 ---

-# Security best practices for UKCloud for Managed OpenShift
+# Security best practices for UKCloud for Red Hat OpenShift

 ## Overview

 As is the nature of technology, any cloud-based service is vulnerable to exploits from both hackers and insiders just the same as traditional environments.
 Such risks include data stealing, crypto-mining, ransomware and service disruption to name a few.
-Although the nature of running container-based workloads reduces the threat to your underlying infrastructure, that threat is not completely eliminated and you should still take care when designing, developing and deploying your container-based workloads to minimise the risks to those deployments in UKCloud for Managed OpenShift.
+Although the nature of running container-based workloads reduces the threat to your underlying infrastructure, that threat is not completely eliminated and you should still take care when designing, developing and deploying your container-based workloads to minimise the risks to those deployments in UKCloud for Red Hat OpenShift.

-This article sets out some best practices to follow to minimise the attack vector to a UKCloud for Managed OpenShift cluster and its workloads.
+This article sets out some best practices to follow to minimise the attack vector to a UKCloud for Red Hat OpenShift cluster and its workloads.

 ### Intended audience

-This article is intended for anyone who is using UKCloud for Managed OpenShift.
+This article is intended for anyone who is using UKCloud for Red Hat OpenShift.
 It highlights some of the best practices to keep OpenShift workloads secure.

 ## Role Based Access Control